 Progress Reports and Final Technical Reports shall describe in detail the work performed and results obtained during the grant period.
-Final Technical Reports are due 90 days after the conclusion of the project period.
+Final Technical Reports and data are due 120 days after the conclusion of the project period.
 Any information contained in a previously submitted progress report shall be repeated or restated in the Final Technical Report.
 All reporting requirements are described in Attachment E Section 5.
 Reporting Requirements.

+Data are to be submitted as machine readable, open format to WUDRP Program Management.
 All reports are to be submitted as pdf files, and submitted via e-mail attachment to WUDR Program Management:

-Cheryl Dieter wudr-coordinator@usgs.gov
+Erik Smith wudr-coordinator@usgs.gov